-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY contractor can comply by enabling the business from whom they receive a consumer's personal information to delete the information. personal information that they collected pursuant to their written contract with the businesses.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY consumer's personal information to delete the information.
 302. Comment suggests revising § 7022(c) to make clear that when a service provider or contractor receives a request to delete from a business relating to a consumer's personal information, the obligation to delete should be limited to the copy of the personal information received from the business transmitting the request.
 Under this proposal, a service provider or contractor would not be obligated to delete copies of the consumer's personal information obtained from other businesses.
 Accept in part.
-Section 7022(c) has been revised, in pertinent part, to provide that "A service provider or contractor shall, with respect to personal information that they Collected pursuant to their written contract with the business" (addition italicized).
-"Collected" is defined under CCPA to mean "buying, renting, gathering, obtaining, receiving, or accessing any personal information pertaining to a consumer by any means.
+Subsection 7022(c) has been revised, in pertinent part, to provide that "A service provider or contractor shall, with respect to personal information that they Collected pursuant to their written contract with the business" (addition italicized).
+"Collected" is defined by the CCPA to mean "buying, renting, gathering, obtaining, receiving, or accessing any personal information pertaining to a consumer by any means.
 This includes receiving information from the consumer, either actively or passively, or by observing the consumer's behavior."
 Civ.
 Code § 1798.140(f).
 This definition covers more than the personal information "received" from the business transmitting the request.
 W84-7 0919 303.
 Comment suggests that the disproportionate effort standard should apply to requests to delete and should be modified to require "reasonable efforts" to notify third parties.
 Comment further suggests deleting the second two sentences in § 7022(c)(4).
 No change has been made in response to this comment.
-The Agency has deleted the last two sentences of § 7022(c)(4), and thus, the comment pertaining to that section is now moot.
+The Agency has deleted the last two sentences of § 7022(c)(4), and thus, the comment pertaining to that subsection is now moot.
 To the extent that the comment still applies to the modified regulation, the comment objects to the CCPA, not the proposed regulation.
 The language in § 7022(c)(4) that the comment objects to is, almost verbatim, from Civil Code § 1798.105(c)(3).
 The Agency cannot implement regulations that alter or amend a statute or enlarge or impair its scope.
 W10-24 0113-0114, 0117 304.
-Comments suggest deleting the requirement in § 7022(c)(4) that service providers and contractors provide businesses with a "detailed explanation" of why it was impossible or required disproportionate effort to tell third parties No change has been made in response to these comments.
+Comments suggest deleting the requirement in § 7022(c)(4) that service providers and contractors provide businesses with a "detailed explanation" of why it was impossible or required disproportionate effort to tell third parties to delete personal information that is No change has been made in response to these comments.
 The Agency has deleted the last two sentences of § 7022(c)(4), and thus, these comments are now moot.
 W24-20 W28-81 W43-8 W57-18 0234 0307-0308 0438 0597